jserv/jit-construct/README.md

 _Except_ the code in `progs/` and `dynasm/`, the JIT-Construct source files are distributed under the THE BEER-WARE LICENSE (Revision 42) or BSD-style license found in the LICENSE file.

+[DynASM](http://luajit.org/dynasm.html) is a dynamic assembler for code generation engines and Copyright © 2005-2015 Mike Pall, released under the MIT license.

+`progs/mandelbrot.b` is a mandelbrot set fractal viewer in brainfuck written by Erik Bosman.
+`progs/sierpinski.b` is written by [NYYRIKKI](http://www.iwriteiam.nl/Ha_vs_bf_inter.html).